 Citizen Science – The Garden Experiment

-Help us understand the dynamics of soil microbial diversity
+Citizen scientists are helping us understand the dynamics of soil microbial diversity

 Soil is living matter!
 The microbial community in soil has a big impact on how well plants grow.
 Certain soil bacteria interact with plant roots and provide benefits to the plant such as increased leaf size or resistance to infectious pathogens.
 Unfortunately, soil life is threatened globally and it is important to find ways to restore soils to a healthy, microbially diverse state.